8 Types of internal communication: How to ace each one like a pro

 • Run internal communication campaigns

-A communication campaign is a drive that uses media, technology, messaging, and a specific set of communication activities to achieve particular results for a large number of individuals in a specified timeframe.
+A communication campaign is a drive that uses media, technology, messaging, and a specific set of communication activities to achieve particular results for a large number of individuals in a specified time-frame.
 Once you have analyzed everything and formulated a change management strategy, it’s time to execute your plans by driving action and influencing change all across the organization.
 Running internal awareness campaigns is a great way to do so.

 6. Culture communication